ENCODE-DCC/caper/README.md

 	**Parameter**|**Description**
 	:--------|:-----
-	local-work-dir | **IMPORTANT**: DO NOT USE `/tmp`.
+	local-loc-dir | **IMPORTANT**: DO NOT USE `/tmp`.
 This is a working directory to store all important intermediate files for Caper.
 This directory is also used to store big cached files for localization of remote files. e.g. to run pipelines locally with remote files (`gs://`, `s3://`, `http://`, ...) copies of such files are stored here. slurm-partition | SLURM partition.
 Define only if required by a cluster.
 You must define it for Stanford Sherlock. slurm-account | SLURM partition.
 Define only if required by a cluster.
 You must define it for Stanford SCG. sge-pe | Parallel environment of SGE.
 Find one with `$ qconf -spl` or ask you admin to add one if not exists.